status-im/help.status.im/docs/en/status-communities/back-up-your-community-key.md

 - As a community owner, you're responsible for backing up your community key and keeping it safe.
 Status doesn't have access to your community key and can't recover it for you.
 - Anyone with access to your community key may become the owner of the community and control its settings, permissions and membership.
-- If no new messages are posted to your community for 30 days, all the community messages and settings are irretrievably lost, even with the community key.
+- If no new messages are posted to your community for 30 days, all the community messages and settings are irretrievably lost, even if you have the community key.

 ## Back up your community key